DivyaGodayal/CoderChef-Kitchen/Linked-List/Swap-Nodes-in-Pairs/README.md

     <img src="../../Images/Swap-Nodes-in-Pairs/algorithm_5.png" width="500">
     </p>

-    Once we get the pointer to the remaining swapped list from the recursion call.
-We can swap the first and second node of the current call and return the pointer to the second node since it will be the new head after swapping.
+    Once we get the pointer to the remaining swapped list from the recursion call, we can swap the `firstNode` and `secondNode` i.e. the nodes in the current recursive call and return the pointer to the `secondNode` since it will be the new head after swapping.

     <p align="center">
     <img src="../../Images/Swap-Nodes-in-Pairs/algorithm_6.png" width="500">

-  4. Once all the pairs are swapped in the backtracking step, we would eventually be returning the pointer to the swapped original list.
+  4. Once all the pairs are swapped in the backtracking step, we would eventually be returning the pointer to the head swapped original list.
+This head will essentially be the second node in the original linked list.

       <p align="center">
       <img src="../../Images/Swap-Nodes-in-Pairs/algorithm_7.png" width="500">